Atlanta Plastic Surgery, P.C. Glossary

-The elimination of unwanted hair through the use of laser technology’s heat and light pulses to eliminate hair follicles and roots without affecting the tissue or skin.
+The reduction of unwanted hair through the use of laser technology’s heat and light pulses to reduce hair follicles and roots without affecting the tissue or skin.

 Laser treatment used to reduce the appearance of skin conditions such as: blemishes, fine lines, and wrinkles.

 Advancements in both surgical procedures and equipment which allow for a safer more effective surgery.

 A cosmetic procedure that uses suction to withdraw excess fat from specific areas of the body.
 Liposuction is most commonly used on the tummy, buttocks, thigh, arm, neck, and back.